Ticks

 HOW TO CONTROL TICKS

 Most tick bites — and transmissions of disease-causing pathogens — come via immature tick nymphs.
-Treat your property in early spring as ticks and tick-carrying wildlife become active, then keep it protected until tick activity diminishes in fall.
+Treat your property to kill and prevent ticks in early spring as ticks and tick-carrying wildlife become active.
+Then keep it protected until tick activity diminishes in fall.
+For indoor infestations, only use a product labeled specifically for indoors, and never apply any home pest control product directly to your pets.

-• Amdro Quick Kill® Home Perimeter Insect Killer Granules kill ticks by contact and provide residual tick control for up to three months.
-The convenient shaker container and ready-to-use granules create a perimeter of protection around your home.
+- Amdro Quick Kill Insect Killer for Home Perimeter Granules, for outdoor use, kills ticks by contact and provides residual tick control for up to three months.
+The convenient shaker container and ready-to-use granules make it easy to create a barrier of protection around your home.

-• Amdro Quick Kill Lawn Insect Killer Granules II, for use with a standard lawn spreader, kills ticks within 24 hours and keeps killing these pests for up to three months.
-After application, water the treated area lightly to release the formula's active ingredients.
+- Amdro Quick Kill Lawn Insect Killer Granules, for application outdoors with a standard lawn spreader, kill ticks by contact and keep killing these pests for up to three months.
+After application, water the treated area lightly to release the soil-penetrating formula's active ingredients.

-• Amdro Quick Kill Outdoor Insect Killer, available in liquid ready-to-spray and concentrate formulas, works to kill existing ticks by contact.
-Use it on lawns, trees, shrubs, roses, flower gardens and your home's perimeter, along with tall grasses and weeds near wooded areas.
+- Amdro Quick Kill Outdoor Insect Killer for Lawn & Landscape, available in liquid ready-to-spray and concentrate formulas, works to kill existing ticks by contact.
+Use it on lawns, trees, shrubs, roses, flower gardens and your home's perimeter, as well as tall grasses and weeds near wooded areas.

 TICK CONTROL TIPS

-Most tick bites happen at people's homes, not in wild, woodland areas.
+Most tick bites happen at people's homes — in your own backyard, not wild woodland areas.
 Ticks hang out in tall grasses and weeds along lawn borders.
-When treating, give special attention to unmaintained areas and the first 9 feet of lawn inside that border.
+When treating your property, give special attention to unmaintained areas and the first 9 feet of lawn inside that border.

 After outdoor activities in tick-prone areas, immediately check family members for crawling ticks.
-The longer a tick is on a body, the greater the risk of disease transmission.
+The longer a tick stays on a person or animal, the greater the risk of transmission of the pathogen that causes disease.

 Always read product labels and follow the instructions carefully.